OWASP/owasp-mastg/Document/0x07b-Testing-Network-Communication.md

 Certificate pinning allows to hard-code the certificate or parts of it into the app that is known to be used by the server.
 This technique is used to reduce the threat of a rogue CA and CA compromise.
 Pinning the server’s certificate takes the CA out of the game.
 Mobile apps that implement certificate pinning only can connect to a limited numbers of servers, as a small list of trusted CAs or server certificates are hard-coded in the application.

+Implementing certificate pinning is not a trivial task.
+Most applications will not benefit from using this technique and may introduce new vulnerabilities if they implement it incorrectly or without regard to operational challenges<sup>1</sup>:

+- It does not protect against compromises of the pinned certificate itself.
+- It makes the operations more complex and thus requires a more mature process.
+- It may break SSL/TLS validation.
+- It can be circumvented by reverse engineering or on rooted/jailbroken devices.

+Even large organizations with mature processes and large devops staff are not immune to mistakes in implementing certificate pinning<sup>1</sup>.
+One high profile case involving a bank involved an expired intermediate certificate and caused outage to the customers.

+Once the challenges are understood and the proper processes are being implemented, important decisions have to be made:

+- Which level in the certificate chain should be pinned, CA, intermediate, or leaf?
+Pinning to the most specific certificate reduces flexibility, pinning to the CA increases vulnerability.
+- What should be pinned, the certificate, the certificate bytes, public key or the thumb?
+- Lifecycle concerns: since the certificates expire, may be revoked or compromised, processes that handle these situations should be implemented.
+- Platform-specific implementation details are discussed in the respective networking chapters.

 #### Static Analysis

+If source code is available, the test should check for the following issues:

+* Apps performing their own X.509 certificate chain validation.
+They should instead rely on the existing proven implementations available on the platform SDKs or in trusted, updated third party libraries.
+* Apps implementing certificate pinning by using custom trust/CA stores.
+These are potentially error prone and may result in performing no certificate validation.

+Refer to the platform specific networking chapter for additional details.

 #### Dynamic Analysis